-Saint Patrick’s Day has long been a beloved holiday to dress in green, and enjoy a Guinness at our local Irish Pub – since the twin’s have started preschool the holiday has become so much more!
+Saint Patrick’s Day has long been a beloved holiday to dress in green and enjoy a Guinness at our local Irish Pub.
+I’ve always enjoyed decorating with shamrock paper and adorning the color of the day.
+Since the twin’s have started preschool the holiday has become so much more!
 They have a leprechaun who visits their class and turns everything green (even their milk!)
-It was basically the best day of the school year for a 5 year old.
+It was basically the best day of the school year for a 5-year-old.

 To help with this year’s celebration, we created these fun shamrock paper fans.
 They are a fabulous way to gussy up the wall for the day, and they look great as bright green treat toppers.
-Giving each kid (or co-worker) one to open, close, and fan themselves with will definitely be a St. Patrick’s Day hit!
+Giving each kid (or co-worker) A shamrock paper fan to open, close, and fan themselves with will definitely be a St. Patrick’s Day hit!

 Repeat the process with another sheet of paper, and glue the two sheets together along the long end of one side.
 To finish off, glue the sticks onto both outside ends, and (optional) glue ribbon to the bottom.
 I prefer to use hot glue for this project as it dries super quick.